-If you're an Office 365 customer whose mailboxes are hosted in Microsoft Exchange Online, your email messages are automatically protected against spam and malware.
+If you're an Office 365 customer with mailboxes in Exchange Online or a standalone Exchange Online Protection (EOP) customer without Exchange Online mailboxes, your email messages are automatically protected against spam and malware.

-Spam is unsolicited (and typically unwanted) email messages.
-Malware is comprised of viruses and spyware.
+Spam is unsolicited (and typically unwanted) email.
+Malware is viruses and spyware.
 Viruses infect other programs and data, and they spread throughout your computer looking for programs to infect.
-Spyware refers to malware that gathers your personal information, such as sign-in information and personal data, and sends it back to the malware author.
+Spyware is a specific type of malware that gathers your personal information (for example, sign-in information and personal data) and sends it back to the malware author.

 If you use SharePoint Online as part of Office 365, anti-malware protection is also automatically provided for files that are uploaded and saved to document libraries.
 This protection is provided by the Microsoft anti-malware engine that's also integrated into Exchange.
 This anti-malware service runs on all SharePoint Online Content Front Ends (CFEs).

 The following table contains links to topics that explain how anti-spam protection works in Exchange Online and how you can fine-tune your anti-spam configuration settings to best meet the needs of your organization.